 Tina Hodges – VP of Marketing

 Tina Hodges is a Sebastian native.
-After graduating from Sebastian River High School in 1997, she studied at Indian River State College College where she studied Business Management & Marketing.
-Tina worked for Dooney & Bourke for many years before she became a full-time travel writer.
-Tina began with Sebastian Daily® in 2016.
+After graduating from Sebastian River High School, she studied Business Management & Marketing at Indian River State College.
+Tina worked for Dooney & Bourke for many years before she became our VP of Sales & Marketing & Journalist.
+Tina joined Sebastian Daily in 2016.